Before we begin, here is some general terminology that is important for understanding this article.

 Config by Line |

-Use this mode to associate a single channel on your GoIP gateway to a single SIP Trunk on Somleng.
+Use this mode to associate a single channel on your GoIP gateway to a single SIP Trunk

 Note: This mode requires you so set a Routing Prefix for each channel. |